 Is There Anything You Can Do To Prevent Plagiarism of Your Website?

 It’s frustrating to think that you can only react to plagiarism after it happens rather than preventing it in the first place.
 Aside from using the plagiarism tools above, there are a few steps you can take to prevent people from stealing your content, but some have unintended adverse effects.
 Right-click prevention scripts can stop someone from copying your web page writing manually, but it can also prevent sharing of your content by legitimate users.
 This could do your content marketing strategy more harm than good.

 If you use WordPress to host your business website, WordFence is a compatible endpoint firewall that prevents theft of your content by a type of malicious software called a scraper bot.
 This is a premium pay service but may be worth the investment, given the value of your content.

 Are You Vulnerable to Plagiarism When You Buy Articles?

 There are some disreputable content writers and writing services who sell you content plagiarized from an original source to publish on your website.
 The plagiarism tools listed here will help you identify such content so that you can remove it or check it before publishing it.
 Once you have determined that a writer or service sells plagiarized content, you can avoid purchasing from that provider in the future.

 To avoid inadvertently purchasing plagiarized material, do some investigating of any content writing company before deciding to do business with it.
 Ask for a test article and check it for plagiarism.
-A reputable web page writing service such as BKA may even perform plagiarism checks for you on any content that you order.
+Reputable website content writing services such as BKA may even perform plagiarism checks for you on any content that you order.